She's Got No Name

-She's Got No Name (酱园弄·悬案 (Jiàngyuán nòng·xuán'àn)) is a 2024 crime drama film directed and co-produced by Peter Chan, and features an ensemble cast led by Zhang Ziyi.
+She's Got No Name (酱园弄·悬案 (Jiàngyuán nòng·xuán'àn)) is a 2024 crime drama film directed and produced by Peter Chan, and features an ensemble cast led by Zhang Ziyi.
 The film, which is based on a true story of an unsolved murder case in Shanghai and later adapted into the non-fiction novel Reversal of the Case by Jiang Feng, follows a housewife who is accused of the gruesome murder of her husband.

 Plot

 Set in a bustling alleyway during the Japanese occupation of Shanghai in the 1940s, the film centres on a wife, Zhan Zhou, who was being charged with the bloody dismemberment of her husband – a killing that seems impossible for her to have committed alone.
 The murder thrusts Zhan into the spotlight and the court of public opinion, forcing her towards a fate intertwined with that of her own country.

 Production

 The film was in early development in June 2015, and principal photography began in December 2023.
 A big set was built in Zhapu, Hongkou, Shanghai to recreate the real Jiangyuan Lane in the 1940s.

 Filming officially wrapped on 6 March 2024, and the cast and crew held the wrap party one day later.
 On 17 April 2024, the film's cast was revealed.